telerik/winforms-docs/cloud-integration/aws/ses.md

 ## Step 3: Add the code to the application

-THe following spinet shows how you can use send a mail using the content from the previously added controls:
+The following spinet shows how you can use send a mail using the content from the previously added controls:

 ````C#
 private void radButton1_Click(object sender, EventArgs e)